Adonis Frías: Santos

 On 2 September 2025, Campeonato Brasileiro Série A club Santos announced the signing of Frías on a contract until December 2028.
 He made his club debut twelve days later, replacing Guilherme in a 1–1 away draw against Atlético Mineiro.

+Frías scored his first goal for Peixe on 10 May 2026, netting his side's second in a 2–0 home win over Red Bull Bragantino.

+Atlas

+On 27 August 2026, Frías signed with Atlas.